andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/05-oslo_nature.md

   <figcaption class="figure-caption">Yes, the Encyclopedia of Estuaries is actually a thing</figcaption>
 </figure>

 To a Norwegian a fjord is, I dunno, like *that water out there*.

+In Norway a fjord isn't defined.
 In Norway a fjord is a vibe.

-If you're cool like the Norwegians and call it a fjord or lame like the geological technocrats and call it... a bay?... the Oslofjord puts Oslo into the highest tier of my city rankings: *Cities With Harbors*.
+If you're cool like the Norwegians and call it a fjord or lame like the geological technocrats and call it... a non-fjordian estuary?... the Oslofjord puts Oslo into the highest tier of my city rankings: *Cities With Harbors*.
 I just love myself a great harbor.

-One of the most appealing features of the Oslofjord are her scattered islands within a short ferry of downtown.
-As I'm rambling around the city center one particularly delightful sunny day the tousled mop atop my head cries out for a rush of salty air.
-I check the ferry schedule and find they run every 30 minutes in a loop of 5 islands - Nakkholmen, Lind&oslash;ya, Gressholmen, Bleik&oslash;ya, and (of course) Hoved&oslash;ya.
+One of the more appealing features of the Oslofjord to a rugged seafarer such as myself are her scattered islands within a short ferry of the city center.
+As I'm rambling around town one particularly delightful day the tousled mop atop my head becomes sentient and cries out for a zephyrous squall of salty air.
+I first check my thesaurus then the fjord ferry schedule and find the vessels run every 30 minutes in a loop of 5 islands - Nakkholmen, Lind&oslash;ya, Gressholmen, Bleik&oslash;ya, and (of course) Hoved&oslash;ya.

-I hop on the boat with my sights set on Gressholmen.
+I make the short walk to the ferry terminal and hop on my sights set on Gressholmen.
 According to my research there's a nice little cafe on the island that seems the perfect setting to soak up the rays from the afternoon sun hanging high in the sky.
 45 minutes and two stops later I find myself livin' on island time.